NutekSecurity/dream/src/prepare.md

         - tmux mouse support - `echo "set -g mouse on" >> ~/.tmux.conf`
 - Warp (Terminal) - in nutek-apple.rb
 - Neovim (Text Editor) - Vim is included in macOS as default
+    - Coc (Vim Plugin)
+    - Vim Plug (Vim Plugin Manager)
-- Firefox (Browser)
+- Firefox (Browser) - in nutek-apple.rb
-- Opera GX (Browser)
+- Opera GX (Browser) - web browser that has a lot of features (Spotify, Messanger, WhatsApp, X, etc.)
-- Google Chrome (Browser)
 - Homebrew (Package Manager) - in nutek-apple.rb
 - ExpressVPN (VPN)
 - VS Code (Text Editor)
-- Python3 (Programming Language) - default in macOS, recommended to use pyenv and pyenv-virtualenv to install newer version
+- Python3 (Programming Language) - default in macOS, recommended to use pyenv and pyenv-virtualenv to install newer version, use with matplotlib, numpy, pandas, sympy and jupyter for data science
-- Ruby (Programming Language) - default in macOS, recommended to use rbenv to install newer version
+- Ruby (Programming Language) - default in macOS, recommended to use rbenv to install newer version, use with rails, sinatra, jekyll, etc.
-- Rust (Programming Language)
+- Rust (Programming Language), recommended to use rustup to install and use it to create CLI tools for example
+- Go (Programming Language), recommended to use goenv to install and use it to create CLI tools for example
+- One of the below:
     - Podman (Container Engine) - in nutek-apple.rb
         - Podman Desktop (GUI for Podman) - in nutek-apple.rb
+    - Docker (Container Engine) - in nutek-apple.rb
 - Trello (Project Management) - AppStore
-- Bard, ChatGPT and GitHub Copilot (AI)
+- Bard, ChatGPT and GitHub Copilot (AI) - __think__ before you enter anything into the prompt engine, don't let the data leak out, your data is your data, don't let anyone use it against you and others.
+- JavaScript programming language prefferably installed using nvm (Node.js) - to build upon read materials and probably make webapps, D3.js, etc.
+- Wireshark (Network Analyzer) - in nutek-apple.rb

 I think you catched the drift.
 I use everything that is in nutek-apple.rb.